The American School of Classical Studies at Athens

 SCOPE AND CONTENT

-The papers of Gladys and Saul Weinberg, 1930-1980, consisting of correspondence, notes, and photographs provide information about their archaeological—field and scholarly—work in Greece, esp. in Corinth and Elateia.
-The material has been divided into three subgroups: a) Saul Weinberg Papers; b) Gladys Weinberg; and c) Gladys and Saul Weinberg Papers.
+The papers of Saul and Gladys Weinberg Papers consisting of correspondence, notes, and photographs provide information about their archaeological—field and scholarly—work in Greece, especially in Corinth and Elateia.
+The material has been divided into three subgroups: a) Saul Weinberg Papers; b) Gladys Davidson Weinberg; and c) Gladys and Saul Weinberg Papers.
 Saul Weinberg’s papers consist of correspondence and archaeological notes concerning his scholarly publications.
-Gladys Weinberg’s papers are of similar nature.
+Gladys Davidson Weinberg’s papers are of similar nature.
 The body of records related to Saul Weinberg’s excavations at Elateia is incomplete.
 Finally, the third subgroup consists of photographs taken by either Gladys or Saul—mostly in the 1930’s—documenting a large number of Greek archaeological sites, as well as activities of friends and local people.
+Their photographic collection has been digitized and is available through our Photographic Collections.

 CONTAINER LIST